Wendy’s launching pumpkin spice Frosty, cold brew this fall

 The pumpkin spice Frosty and pumpkin spice Frosty cold brew are joining menus nationwide beginning Sept.
-12, the Dublin-based chain announced on Wednesday.
-Joining the chocolate Frosty on menus, the new frosty merges the same creamy texture fans know with hints of pumpkin and a blend of warm spices, like cinnamon and nutmeg.
+12, the Dublin, Ohio-based chain announced on Wednesday.
+Joining the chocolate Frosty on menus, the new Frosty merges the same creamy texture fans know with hints of pumpkin and a blend of warm spices, like cinnamon and nutmeg.

 “From our summertime strawberry Frosty to last year’s holiday peppermint Frosty, and now our fall pumpkin spice Frosty, we are all about meeting our Frosty fans where they are by bringing familiar, and iconic, seasonal flavors to the menu,” said Lindsay Radkoski, Wendy’s U.S. Chief Marketing Officer.

-The new cold brew will be be available to order alongside Wendy’s core vanilla, caramel and chocolate flavors.
-Using the same syrup from the frosty, the chain said the cold brew merges coffee with classic Frosty creamer swirled over ice.
+The new cold brew will be available to order alongside Wendy’s vanilla, caramel and chocolate flavors.
+Using the same syrup from the Frosty, the chain said the cold brew merges coffee with classic Frosty creamer swirled over ice.

 “We took the iconic pumpkin spice flavor that fans look forward to every year and blended it with our tried-and-true Frosty creamer, for a fall experience fans can’t find anywhere else,” said John Li, Wendy’s Global Vice President of Culinary Innovation.